Spark pleads guilty to over-billing charges, faces fines of up to $1.2m

 Spark today pleaded guilty to over-billing charges brought under the Fair Trading Act.

-The charges were brought by the Commerce Commission over two issues that affected more than 100,000 customers.
+The charges were filed by the Commerce Commission over two issues that affected more than 100,000 customers.

 Charges related to a third issue were dropped.